folz/anchors/packages/anchors/README.md

 # `@folz/anchors`

-This is the library to use Anchors on the web.
+A utility library for position anchoring on the web.